aabigailavocado/CatalogProject/README.md

 # CatalogProject
-Catalog of products using tree implementation
+Catalog of products with visibility for in-stock, out-of-stock, quantity, and prices of products using tree implementation with BST/AVL